 There are many factors that can impact the value of securities held in a mutual fund’s portfolio.
 Some of the most common factors include:

-- Interest Rates: Changes in interest rates can impact the value of bonds held in a mutual fund’s portfolio, as well as the earnings of companies whose stocks are held in the fund.
+2. Interest Rates: Shifts in interest rates can affect the value of bonds held within a mutual fund’s portfolio, as well as the earnings of companies whose stocks are part of the fund.

-- Stock market crashes: If the stock market as a whole declines significantly, the value of the stocks held in a mutual fund’s portfolio could also decline.
+6. Stock market crashes: In the event of a significant decline in the overall stock market, the value of stocks held within a mutual fund’s portfolio may also experience a decline.

 Default risk or Credit Risk